AB InBev cuts revenue forecast after triple blow in Brazil

 Core profit in the third quarter fell by 2 percent to $4.03 billion, the company said, below the average forecast of $4.43 billion in a Reuters poll.
 It was the first like-for-like decline since AB InBev was formed through InBev's acquisition of Anheuser-Busch in 2008.

-The company extended its global market leadership by buying nearest rival SABMiller for 79 billion pounds ($96.2 billion) this month, but the group's third-quarter results are purely for the pre-takeover group.
+The company extended its global market leadership by buying nearest rival SABMiller for 79 billion pounds this month, but the group's third-quarter results are purely for the pre-takeover group.

 AB InBev also announced that it would pay an interim dividend of 1.60 euros per share, the same as in 2015, seen as positive by analysts.